piyush-kurur/algorithms/assignments/MST.markdown

 where u and v are integers such that 0 <= u,v <= n - 1 and w is a
 double precision number.
 The above line means that there is an undirected edge between u to v of weight w.
+The edge list is terminated with an "end of file", i.e. in a Unix system this means that while typing you need to press `Control-D`

 For example the complete graph with 3 nodes each having weight 3.14 would be given to the algorithm in the following format